 - Paint with words.
 When a poet paints with words, they use word choice to figuratively “paint” concrete images in a reader’s mind.

-This week, try writing a poem about Swimming or Floating in the Pool.
+This week, try writing a poem about Soccer (Futbol).
 Please share your poem with your advocate.

 Art classes, projects and more with AMADOR ARTS at: https://www.amadorarts.org/art-from-home/

 Scavenger Hunt: Each week we’ll have you find an item, keep all items in a “safe place”, such as a small box, for use at the end of the day program facility closure.
 We’ll use these items to make an art project.
-This week, find a can of corn.
+This week, find a empty soda can.
 In your “safe place” you should have:

 - A push pin (thumb tack)